Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 [![Swfit](https://img.shields.io/badge/Language-Swift-FF8C00.svg)](https://swift.org)

 ## IMPORTANT NOTES
-NOTE: IF YOU WANT TO HELP OR NEED HELP?
+NOTE: IF YOU WANT TO HELP, OR NEED HELP?
 CONTACT ME @ larsoncarter@blazermail.net
 NOTE: SPEED IS GOING TO BECOME OUR KEY!
 NOTE: YOU WILL HAVE TO EXECUTE THE PROGRAM YOURSELF!
 NOTE: I DO-NOT RECCOMEND USING, IF YOU DO NOT KNOW WHAT YOU ARE DOING!
 NOTE: I DO-NOT PROVIDE SUDO SUPPORT OR ROOT SUPPORT!
+NOTE: THIS PROGRAM WILL NOT SSH FOR YOU YET, IT WILL JUST TELL YOU THE RIGHT ORDER.

 ## Usage NOTES.

 You'll need to use your MAC OS terminal for this to work.
+"SUDO" access is not required.
 It is really Easy And Simple To Use.
 Look At The Next Section Titled "Steps On How To Use" Email Me @ larsoncarter@blazermail.net
 NOTE: For Simple Support, I Will Not Help Support Custom Or Edited Versions.